 - a woman having a baby with a spinal cord or brain defect.

 **In another recent ARS study, people who ate at least three servings of whole-grain foods per day were less likely to have metabolic syndrome.
-That is a condition marked by a combination of abdominal obesity, high triglycerides, low HDL “good” cholesterol, high blood pressure, and poor blood sugar control—all of which increase risk for diabetes and heart disease.
+That is a condition marked by a combination of abdominal obesity, high triglycerides, low HDL “good” cholesterol, high blood pressure, and poor blood sugar control, all of which increase the risk for diabetes and heart disease.

 Foods in the Grains Group

-The grains group includes any food made from wheat, rice, oats, cornmeal, barley or other cereal grain.
+A healthy eating pattern includes whole grains and limits the intake of refined grains and products that are made with refined grains.
+The grains group consists of any food made from wheat, rice, oats, cornmeal, barley, or other cereal grain.
 Bread, pasta, oatmeal, breakfast cereals, tortillas, and grits are examples of grain products.

 Two Subgroups of Grains